nhejazi/haldensify/paper/paper.md

-Conditional density estimation is an important fundamental problem in the computational sciences and statistics, having garnered (independent) attention in machine learning [@takeuchi2009nonparametric; @sugiyama2010conditional;
-@sugiyama2012density], semiparametric estimation [@qin1998inferences;
-@cheng2004semiparametric], and causal inference [@hirano2004propensity;
+Conditional density estimation is an important fundamental problem in the computational sciences and statistics, having garnered (independent) attention in machine learning [@takeuchi2009nonparametric; @sugiyama2012density], semiparametric estimation [@qin1998inferences; @cheng2004semiparametric], and causal inference [@hirano2004propensity; @diaz2011super; @zhu2015boosting].
-@vdl2010targeted; @diaz2011super; @zhu2015boosting].
-Techniques for the
-nonparametric estimation of this quantity, complete with asymptotic optimality guarantees, have received comparatively limited attention.
+Techniques for the nonparametric estimation of this quantity, complete with asymptotic optimality guarantees, have received comparatively limited attention.
 Similarly, despite the critical role of the generalized propensity score in the estimation of the causal effects of continuous treatments, this nuisance parameter is usually estimated with restrictive parametric modeling strategies, ultimately sharply limiting the quality of downstream point estimates and corresponding statistical inference (e.g., hypothesis tests, confidence intervals).
-Approaches for flexibly estimating the generalized propensity score have received limited attention [@diaz2011super; @zhu2015boosting], and software implementations of these techniques are, to the best of our knowledge, exceedingly rare, compared to, for example, regression algorithms for estimating conditional means.
-`haldensify` aims to partially fill this gap by implementing a flexible, nonparametric estimator of a conditional (or marginal) density, appropriate for estimation of the generalized propensity score and useful for the construction of inverse probability weighted or doubly robust estimators of a class of causal effect parameters tailored to continuous treatments.
+Approaches for flexibly estimating the generalized propensity score have received limited attention [@diaz2011super; @zhu2015boosting], and software implementations of these techniques are, to the best of our knowledge, exceedingly rare, compared to, for example, regression algorithms for estimating conditional means. `haldensify` aims to partially fill this gap by implementing a flexible, nonparametric estimator of a conditional (or marginal) density, appropriate for estimation of the generalized propensity score and useful for the construction of inverse probability weighted or doubly robust estimators of a class of causal effect parameters tailored to continuous treatments.

-# Conditional Density Estimation and the Generalized Propensity Score
+# Conditional Density Estimation and Modern Causal Inference

 Conditional density estimation is a challenging and fundamental problem in statistical learning theory.
 Owing to the high frequency with which conditional density estimation arises in statistics and machine learning, a wide range of techniques have been proposed -- under a correspondingly wide range of assumptions.
 Some techniques are based in kernel smoothing [e.g.,
-@bashtannyk2001bandwidth; @takeuchi2009nonparametric], others in specialized
-neural network architectures [e.g., @neuneier1994estimation], and others still in the direct estimation of ratios of conditional densities [e.g.,
-@sugiyama2010conditional; @sugiyama2012density].
-Most approaches make
-restrictive (parametric) assumptions about the form of the underlying density functional or fail to achieve convergence rates (of the estimator to the true, underlying conditional density) necessary for semiparametric inference.
+@takeuchi2009nonparametric], others in specialized neural network architectures [e.g., @neuneier1994estimation], and others still in the direct estimation of ratios of conditional densities [e.g., @sugiyama2012density].
+Most approaches make restrictive (parametric) assumptions about the form of the underlying density functional or fail to achieve convergence rates (of the estimator to the true, underlying conditional density) necessary for semiparametric inference.
 As such, analysts must often negotiate a difficult tradeoff between tractability, ease of implementation, and optimality properties of the chosen estimator.
 To partially resolve this open challenge, `haldensify` implements a nonparametric conditional density estimation procedure, making few assumptions regarding the underlying form of the density functional, with convergence-rate guarantees suitable for use in modern semiparametric inference and causal machine learning applications.

-The algorithm implemented in `haldensify` is an improved and tailored version of the proposal of @vdl2010targeted and @diaz2011super, who formulated a nonparametric conditional density estimator based on the relationship between the density and hazard functions.
+The algorithm implemented in `haldensify` is an improved and tailored version of the proposal of @diaz2011super, who formulated a nonparametric conditional density estimator based on the relationship between the density and hazard functions.
 This algorithm proceeds by, first, partitioning the support of the dependent variable into a user-specified number of bins and recasting the input dataset into a repeated measures structure, in which each observational unit is represented by a variable number of records (with the last record corresponding to the position of the bin over the discretized support into which the observed value of the dependent variable falls).
-Next, the hazard probability, conditional on any covariates, of the dependent variable falling in a given bin along the discretized support is estimated by applying the highly adaptive lasso (HAL) algorithm [@vdl2015generally; @benkeser2016highly; @vdl2017generally] (in this case, for binary regression), via the `hal9001` package [@hejazi2020hal9001-joss;
-@coyle2022hal9001-rpkg]; this step is often labeled "pooled hazards" regression.
-Under plausible assumptions on the global variation of the target functional, HAL has been shown to converge at a suitable rate ($\approx n^{-1/3}$ per
-@bibaut2019fast) for standard semiparametric efficiency theory to apply to any estimators incorporating this conditional density estimator; however, in this application, the $\ell_1$ (i.e., lasso) penalty of the HAL estimator is updated to utilize a loss function suitable for density estimation [@vdl2004asymptotic;
+Next, the hazard probability, conditional on any covariates, of the dependent variable falling in a given bin along the discretized support is estimated by applying the highly adaptive lasso (HAL) algorithm [@vdl2015generally; @benkeser2016highly; @vdl2017generally] (in this case, for binary regression), via the `hal9001` package [@hejazi2020hal9001-joss; @coyle2022hal9001-rpkg]; this step is often labeled "pooled hazards" regression.
+Under plausible assumptions on the global variation of the target functional, HAL has been shown to converge at a suitable rate ($\approx n^{-1/3}$ per @bibaut2019fast) for standard semiparametric efficiency theory to apply to any estimators incorporating this conditional density estimator; however, in this application, the $\ell_1$ (i.e., lasso) penalty of the HAL estimator is updated to utilize a loss function suitable for density estimation [@vdl2004asymptotic; @dudoit2005asymptotics].
-@dudoit2005asymptotics].
 In a final step, the conditional hazard estimates are rescaled to conditional density estimates by dividing the estimated hazard probabilities by the respective widths of the bins along the support.

 The advantages derived from the flexibility and rate-convergence properties of this algorithm are especially apparent in causal inference problems with continuous-valued treatments.
-In such problems, a key nuisance parameter is the _generalized propensity score_ (GPS), the conditional density of the treatment, given covariates.
+In such problems, a key nuisance parameter is the generalized propensity score (GPS), the conditional density of the treatment, given covariates.
 This nuisance parameter is required to be well-estimated (in a rate-convergence sense) for the construction of asymptotically efficient estimators (e.g., of treatment effects), which attain the minimal possible